KathleenDollard/command-line-api/src/System.CommandLine.Subsystem/readMe.md

 Notes on variations from "System.CommandLine Extensibility"

+* PipelineContext
+  * To ease adding new data to a class that will be passed to unknown subsystems, a context, currently called PipelineContext is used
+  * The pipeline context needs to be created except for testing and when a non-pipeline usage wants to use help.
+  * Testing uses IVT to create the context

+## Dependencies

 * Order dependencies - generally the first thing that succeeds blocks all other subsystems
   * Many subsystems will have the dependency that they run after validation.
 This includes all error reporting and invocation - consider a phased approach for this.
   * It would be inefficient for items that do not need validated data to run after validation as it may be expensive